Spectral-Finance/lux/README.md

 3. Wait for the environment to be created (this may take a few minutes)

 The Codespace comes with:
-- Elixir/Erlang environment (matching .tool-versions)
-- Python environment with virtual env
-- Node.js environment
 - VS Code extensions for Elixir, Python, and JavaScript development
 - GitHub CLI
-- Phoenix Framework
-- Livebook integration
+- asdf version manager
-- All necessary development tools
+- All necessary development tools and plugins

 The environment will automatically:
+- Install development tools via asdf (based on .tool-versions)
 - Install all Elixir dependencies for both Lux and LuxApp
 - Set up a Python virtual environment
 - Install required Python packages